Meet Brenda Worth

 While international applicants are not required to be Christians or come from Christian homes, many are believers.
 Minimally, our international application process is designed to ensure that international students have a desire to learn about the Bible, Jesus, and Christianity.
 All CVCA students are required to take a Bible course each semester as a core academic class and attend weekly chapel.
 International students are also expected to attend church activities with their homestay family.

 Your student will arrive within one week before the first day of school and depart within one week of the last day of school.
-Once you have been matched with a specific student, Mrs. Rasper will let you know that student’s arrival date.
+Once you have been matched with a specific student, Mrs. Worth will let you know that student’s arrival date.
 Additionally, a host family is not required to house their international student over the Christmas break.
-If an international student is staying in the US for Christmas break, host families may wish to have their international student stay with them, or the ISP coordinator can help arrange other accommodations for the break.
+If an international student is staying in the US for Christmas break, host families may wish to have their international student stay with them, or the ISP Coordinator can help arrange other accommodations for the break.

-Mrs. Rasper will give you specific information about your student, and she will be available throughout the school year to answer questions and help you work through any difficulties that might arise.
+Mrs. Worth will give you specific information about your student, and she will be available throughout the school year to answer questions and help you work through any difficulties that might arise.
 Mr. Steve Kasiguran provides academic guidance to you and your international student.
 Additionally, our Student Ministries Department works with our international students throughout the year to provide spiritual and emotional support.